 CBEC (or Cross Border e-Commerce) provides significant advantages for Australian SME producers of prescribed products – primarily food and beverage, cosmetics, infant products, electronics and apparel suppliers and manufacturers – providing direct access to consumer markets through popular Chinese e-commerce platforms including Tmall (owned by Alibaba), Jingdong, Dangdang, Yihaodian, QQbuy and Amazon.

-Yes, you can set-up an online shop on Chinese platforms and do it from Australia.
+Yes, you can set up an online shop on Chinese platforms and do it from Australia.
 The specifics of how CBEC works are perhaps best explained here.
 In summary, there are two so-called modes…

 Bonded Warehouse Mode

 Products on two lists of 1,293 HS codes can be imported into one of 25 approved CBEC bonded warehouse zones across China, or shipped from an overseas distribution centre linked to Chinese customs.
-These ‘positive lists’ includes packaged foods, UHT milk, infant formula and wine.
+These ‘positive lists’ include packaged foods, UHT milk, infant formula and wine.
 Goods can be imported in bulk through this channel and picked and packed locally for final delivery.

 Postal and Courier Mode

 Products can also be shipped directly from overseas merchants (B2C) and individuals (C2C) to China via the postal and courier system.
-This includes products not on the bonded warehouse positive lists.
+This includes products, not on the bonded warehouse positive lists.
 Similar to the bonded warehouse model, these products are generally exempt from the requirement to be pre-registered with Chinese authorities.
 No announcement has been made by Chinese authorities how long this exemption will apply.